-The answer is yes!
-And below, we’ll talk you through exactly how to make sugar syrup, which fruits you can preserve in sugar syrup, and how long your sugar syrup will last.
+Yes, we will explain how to create sugar syrup, which fruits can be preserved in sugar syrup, and how long it will endure.

 Preserving fruits in sugar syrup will help maintain their shape, color, and flavor.

 For those of you who want a fast rundown: The quantities of water and sugar you should use in your sugar syrup depend entirely on how sweet the fruits you’re preserving are.
 You can expect your fruits preserved in sugar syrup to last up to a year.